PaulNovack/Laravel-Vue/README.md

 - Uses npm for javascript package management
-- Includes configured prettier and eslint for javascrip
+- Includes configured prettier and eslint for javascript
 - Includes pint and larastan set up on backend